yiisoft/yii-masked-input/docs/guide/assets-setup.md

   to asset-packagist.

-## Using Bower/NPM client directly
+## Using NPM client directly

-You can install JQuery Input Mask assets directly via Bower or NPM client.
+You can install JQuery Input Mask assets directly via NPM client.
 In the `package.json` of your project, add the following lines:

 ```json